wywy-vietnam/general/welcome/welcome2-1.md

 6. Communication
  - Communicated by using English.
 7. Communication complicated
- - Just Write the article.
+ - Just write the article.
  - The article I wrote was based on development or business in English, and I corrected grammar, tools, applications, and Google searches.
-8. Communication more professional
+8. Communication like a professional
- - Get feedback for my article.
+ - Get feedback on my article.
  - I got feedback over two hours.
 These are examples of business talk, chatting, business communication, YouTube replies, Reddit responses, Twitter replies, and Reddit comments.

 #### It is the purpose of being **native** who is a professional developer with huge assets.<br>
 9. Speech
  - Just tro to improved my pronunciation
-10 Speech more professional
+10 Speech like a professional
  - I spent over four hours practicing my pronunciation of the targeted country prononciation.